CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a highly actionable and well-structured skill with excellent executable code examples and clear multi-step workflows across four tiers.
-Its main weakness is length — at ~400 lines it tries to be both an overview and a complete implementation guide, when the detailed tier implementations and ADR history could be split into referenced files.
-The intent alignment questions and verification checklist are strong additions that demonstrate thoughtful design.
+This is a highly actionable and well-structured skill with excellent executable code examples and clear multi-step workflows across four progressive tiers.
+Its main weakness is length — at 400+ lines it's a monolithic document that would benefit from splitting tier-specific details into separate referenced files.
+The Intent Alignment Q&A section and verification checklist are strong additions that guide both scoping and validation.

 Suggestions